-For most of us it is very difficult to see trends begin and know the point of inflection where the world will change forever.
-Many of us remember the effects of previously “settled trends” such as the mainstream use of VCRs, home telephone land lines, cable TV, and printed maps.
-Current modern trends such as driverless cars, immunotherapy, and the migration away from the oil based economy still have not quite reached the settled trend status.
+For most of us, it is very difficult to see trends begin and know the point of inflection where the world will change forever.
+Many of us remember the effects of previously “settled trends,” such as the mainstream use of VCRs, home telephone landlines, cable TV, and printed maps.
+Current modern trends such as driverless cars, immunotherapy, and the migration away from the oil-based economy still have not quite reached the settled trend status.
 Another modern trend taking precedence is Enterprise Risk Management (ERM.
-I have affectionately called the ERM changes that have happened this decade as the “Renaissance of ERM” as its affects forge ahead into the third decade of the century.
+I have affectionately called the ERM changes that have happened this decade as the “Renaissance of ERM” as its effects forge ahead into the third decade of the century.

 Over the Past 5 Years

-To look ahead, we must acknowledge how certain events within the marketplace shape the work and value ERM brings to an organization.
+To look ahead, we must recognize how certain events shape the work and value ERM brings to an organization.

-With these trends running their logical course, the next five years will only culminate on the work mastered since 2013.
+With these risk management trends running their logical course, the next five years will only culminate on the work mastered since 2013.

 Paving the Road Ahead

 A first foundational building block for ERM programs today is to bring focus to the high risk threats we face.

 High risk threats have the potential to impact capital.
 This allows moderate and low risk threats to be absorbed through annual earnings.
 It also gives rise to a more threat-based approach to capital risk assessment and capital planning.
 Individual threats do not occur in isolation.
 In addition, the practice of looking at credit or liquidity risk top down will be insufficient to properly safeguard the institution.

 The second risk management trend paving the road ahead will be the elevation of risk monitoring to an equal level of oversight as control testing.